Official State of Rhode Island website

 • Is committed to devoting significant time to artistic activity, as is possible financially.

-• This grant award in this category is $6,000 per year for three years, for a total of $18,000.
-No partial grants will be awarded, meaning you will either receive the full amount you apply for or no funding.
+• The grant award in this category is $6,000 per year for three years, for a total of $18,000.
+No partial grants will be awarded.

 • You must complete a yearly report to receive your next grant payment.

 The General Operating Support for Artists is unrestricted funding.
-We ask and expect you to spend the funds in a way that helps you advance your art practice and your art career, in alignment with your definition of success in your application.
-However there still many things your grant awards cannot be used for.
-Because we grant out money from the National Endowment for the Arts, we are obligated to follow these rules set forth by them.
-If you have any questions about these rules, contact Mollie Flanagan, Individual Artists Program Director.
-Expenses that cannot be covered by your grant award:
+We expect you to spend the funds in a way that helps you advance your art practice and your art career, in alignment with your definition of success in your application.
+However, there are certain things your grant awards cannot be used for.
+Because we grant money from the National Endowment for the Arts, we are obligated to abide by the following rules.

 • Any fundraising expenses such as creating rewards for a Kickstarter or hosting a fundraising event for any purpose.